altanalytics/strands-agentcore-react/README.md

 There is a more enhanced version of this application that uses more Agent capabilities with NFL data.
 You can see the site [here]() and the code repo [here]().

+Make sure your aws cli is up to date.

 ## Create the infrastructure

 1. Clone the repository to your git repository